 School Support for Children with Chronic Pain

-Many parents wonder if their child should go to school when he or she is in pain.
-Extensive research and clinical knowledge in this area indicate that children with chronic pain who attend school regularly have better outcomes than those who do not.
-Pain, academic functioning, psychological well-being and social engagement have all been known to improve when a child attends school, even if they are in pain.
+Many parents wonder if their child should go to school when she is in pain.
+Extensive research and clinical experience indicate that children with chronic pain who attend school regularly do better than those who do not.
+Pain, academic functioning, psychological well being and social engagement can all improve when a child attends school, even if they are in pain.

-The school environment is ripe with distractions, both academic and peer-related, which generally help children not to notice pain as much and cope with it better.
 While chronic pain can be debilitating, we have found that, with the right accommodations in place if necessary, children can succeed in school in spite of pain.
-Even children who have experienced long periods of school absence can gradually increase school attendance over time and resume normal academic functioning.
+The school environment full of distractions—both academic and social—than can help a child keep her mind off pain and help her cope with it better.
+Even children who have missed a great deal of school can return to school gradually and resume normal academic functioning.

-Some children who have chronic pain will need some temporary accommodations to help them re-enter and stay in school.
-Some common accommodations that we frequently work with schools to provide include:
+Some children who have chronic pain need some temporary accommodations to help them re-enter and stay in school, such as:

-- a gradual return to school plan for students who have missed a significant amount of instruction
+planning a gradual return to school for students who have missed a significant amount of instruction

-- identifying a single person at school who can work directly with the student and parents to create a plan so that all staff and teachers involved will respond consistently and constructively to pain episodes
+identifying a single person at school who can work directly with the student and parents to create a plan for all staff and teachers involved to respond consistently and constructively to pain episodes

-- identifying pain triggers that exist in school and helping the student determine how to avoid them or cope with them
+identifying pain triggers in school and helping the student determine how to avoid or cope with them

-- extra books available to reduce weight that must be carried around school
+making extra books available to reduce the amount of weight the student must carry around school

-At the Pain Treatment Service, we work individually with each patient and his/her family and school to create a plan that meets the patient’s needs.
-We consult with schools and work in close collaboration with families toward the crucial goal of helping children with pain to remain in the school setting.
+At Boston Children's Pain Treatment Services, we work individually with each patient and his/her family and school to create a plan that meets the patient’s needs.
+We consult with schools and work in close collaboration with families toward the crucial goal of helping children with pain remain in the school setting.